phatgolo/GameTutorial/chapter10/README.md

 ```

-Ok, that was a complete starfield class.
+Ok, that was a complete star field class.
 Let's break it down a bit.
-We have a constant `AMOUNT` that we use to determine how many stars we want in the starfield.
+We have a constant `AMOUNT` that we use to determine how many stars we want in the star field.
 We create a list of stars in the constructor.
 We sort the stars based on the `z` value.
 The `z` value is used to determine the brightness of the star.
 We draw the stars in the `draw` method.
 We move the stars down the screen and if they are outside the screen we move them back to the top again.
 This should give the effect that the ship is moving through space.

 `z = r ** 4` means `r` to the power of `4` or `r⁴` which is the same as `r × r × r × r`.
 We use this to make more stars appear further away.